Top hotels in Corfu Island

 Frequently asked questions about Hotels in Corfu Island

-What are the best hotels to stay in Corfu Island?According to our booking data, the most booked hotels in Corfu Island are Garitsa bay Apartment, Atlantis Hotel and Corfu Mare Hotel.
+What are the best hotels to stay in Corfu Island?According to our booking data, one of the most booked hotels in Corfu Island is Cavalieri Hotel.

 What hotels are in the central Corfu Island neighborhood?If you want to stay near the center of Corfu Island, you can consider staying at Brentanos Apartments ~ A ~ View of Paradise, Corfu Mare Hotel and Garitsa bay Apartment.